FedGCN: Convergence-Communication Tradeoffs in Federated Training of Graph Convolutional Networks: Related Work

-FedGCN instead considers semi-supervised tasks on a \emph{single large graph} (e.g., for node classification), for which existing methods generally ignore cross-client edges~\citep{he2021fedgraphnn}. \citet{scardapane2020distributed}'s distributed GNN proposes a training algorithm communicating the neighbor features and intermediate outputs of GNN layers among clients with expensive communication costs.
-BDS-GCN~\citep{wan2022bns} then proposes to sample cross-client neighbors.
+\textbf{Federated learning on graph neural networks} is a topic of recent interest~\citep{he2021fedgraphnn}.
+Unlike learning tasks in which multiple graphs each constitute a separate data sample and are distributed across clients (e.g., graph classification~\citep{zhang2018end}, image classification~\citep{li2019deepgcns}, and link prediction~\citep{yao2023fedrule}, FedGCN instead considers semi-supervised tasks on a \emph{single large graph} (e.g., for node classification).
+Existing methods for such tasks generally ignore the resulting cross-client edges~\citep{he2021fedgraphnn}. \citet{scardapane2020distributed}'s distributed GNN proposes a training algorithm communicating the neighbor features and intermediate outputs of GNN layers among clients with expensive communication costs.
+BDS-GCN~\citep{wan2022bns} proposes to sample cross-client neighbors.
 These methods may violate client privacy by revealing per-node information to other clients.
 FedSage+~\citep{zhang2021subgraph} recovers missing neighbors for the input graph based on the node embedding, which requires fine-tuning a linear model of neighbor generation and may not fully recover the cross-client information.
 It is further vulnerable to the data reconstruction attack, compromising privacy.

-All of the above works further require communication at every training round, introducing high communication overhead.
-FedGCN, in contrast, enables the private recovery of cross-client neighbor information with a \emph{single}, pre-training communication round that utilizes FHE.
-We provide theoretical bounds on FedGCN's convergence, which may also be applied to analyze these previously proposed algorithms.
+All of the above works further require communication at every training round, while FedGCN enables the private recovery of cross-client neighbor information with a \emph{single}, pre-training communication round that utilizes HE.
+We also provide theoretical bounds on FedGCN's convergence.